-We perform the following vascular surgeries in our endovascular labs:
+We perform the following types of vascular surgeries in our endovascular labs:

-Endovascular surgery is a minimally invasive technique that enables our surgeons to access the blood vessels though a small incision and a catheter.
-Through this method, they can perform a number of procedures to treat vascular diseases including:
+Endovascular surgery is a minimally invasive technique that allows our surgeons to access the blood vessels though a small incision and a catheter.
+They can perform a number of procedures to treat vascular diseases, including:

 - Aortic aneurysm